Adult and Pediatric Hand and Wrist Specialist

 Dr Graham is an Australian trained orthopaedic surgeon who sub-specialises in hand, wrist and microsurgery for paediatrics and in adults.
 Dr Graham’s training and experience includes acute and reconstructive surgery for the hand and wrist; including trauma, fracture management, tendon surgery including tendon transfers, nerve surgery, microvascular and free flap surgery, as well as elective surgeries to manage conditions such as carpal tunnel syndrome, trigger finger, de Quervains, arthritis and Dupuytren’s disease.

-Dr Graham consults out of the Gold Coast Centre for Bone and Joint Surgery at John Flynn Private Hospital, and also has a visiting medical officer specialist position at the Gold Coast University Hospital and Queensland Children’s Hospital – Formally Lady Cilento Children’s Hospital.
+Dr Graham consults out of the Gold Coast Centre for Bone and Joint Surgery (14 Sixth Ave Palm Beach QLD 4221), and also has a VMO specialist position at the Gold Coast University Hospital and Queensland Children’s Hospital (Formerly Lady Cilento Children’s Hospital).

 About Dr Graham